m-rcd/bank-tech-test/README.md

 Pull Requests are always welcome.

 When you edit the code, please run bundle exec rspec to check all the tests pass.
-Also run the linter rubocop to formatting of your code before you git commit.
+Also run the linter rubocop  before you git commit.

 Ensure the PR description clearly describes the problem and solution.
 It should include the relevant issue number, if applicable.